4 Great Features Of SharePoint File Sharing

 3. Find the information you need with Personal View.

 When used to its true capacity, SharePoint contains a treasure trove of important documents, blogs, lists, projects, and other corporate content.
 Simply viewing this data as it’s automatically rendered may not be ideal for each individual employee, however.
 For example, a project manager may need to highlight different marketing files than a sales representative.
 To make finding the information your staff needs more efficient, SharePoint offers Personal View.
 This feature allows each user to customize and filter what he or she sees when he or she opens SharePoint.

 4. Share from anywhere with SharePoint Mobile.

 Gone are the days when all work was done on bulky desktops.
 Most of your employees probably have (and at least occasionally complete work-related tasks using) mobile devices like tablets and smartphones.
 SharePoint Mobile allows them to access the data they need from any device.
 As CMS Wire explains: “Clearly recognizing the massive rise in use of mobile smart devices, Microsoft has done some nice work to make it easier to access SharePoint content from a mobile device.
 Adding to the existing classic view, SharePoint 2013 offers two new views for mobile devices, including a contemporary view for optimized mobile browser experience and a full-screen view which enables the user to have a desktop view of a SharePoint site on a smartphone device.”

 If you’re ready to fully embrace the power of Microsoft SharePoint, our team can help.
-As Microsoft Certified Partners in Toronto, we can help you buy Office 365 for your team and we can provide start to finish Office 365 and SharePoint setup services, as well as ongoing tech support for your business.
-Please contact us today with your questions.
-We are happy to help.
+As Microsoft Certified Partners in Toronto, we can help you buy Office 365 for your team and we will provide start to finish Office 365 and SharePoint setup services, as well as ongoing tech support for your business.
+Please contact us today for your free phone consultation.